 Further customizations can be done using the Jabra Connect app.
 When you connect the device to a Windows PC, the latest drivers will automatically get installed, and you should be up and running in under two minutes.

 Meetings and communications come to life if you are indeed using the devices that completely support your communication requirements to the core.
 Microsoft has developed Teams that would help you get the best out of your devices.
 Microsoft Teams is a great initiative that has been designed to help you out with the best of your communications and online meetings.
-From that perspective, it would be a great initiative to check out the devices specifically built for Microsoft Teams or certified by Microsoft Teams to offer you an outstanding experience in terms of an enhanced level of performance.
+From that perspective, it would be a great initiative to check out the devices built explicitly for Microsoft Teams or certified by it.
+These offer you an outstanding experience in terms of an enhanced level of compatibility.
 We will check out a few top end speakerphones approved by Microsoft Teams making it possible.